 - Microscopically examine the removed tissue thoroughly to check for evidence of remaining cancer cells.

 If any of the sections contain cancer cells, Mohs surgeons:

 - Return to the specific area of the tumor site as indicated by the map

 - Remove only another thin layer of tissue from the specific area within each section where cancer cells were detected

 - Microscopically examine the newly removed tissue for additional cancer cells.

 If the microscopic analysis still shows evidence of disease, the process continues, layer by layer, until the cancer is completely gone*.

-There is always a reasonable measure of possible complications and risks, such as allergic reactions, anesthetic risk, scarring, infection, bleeding, and nerve damage (both motor and sensory).
+There is always a reasonable measure of possible complications and risks, such as allergic reactions, anesthetic risk, scarring, infection, bleeding and nerve damage (both motor and sensory).
 Final results depend a great deal on the depth of the cancer, and the amount of nerve, muscle, and other nearby tissue that needs removed in order to thoroughly remove the cancer.

 Post surgical results and management are individualized to achieve the best results and to preserve functional capabilities and maximize aesthetics.
-Our Mohs surgeon at Soderstrom Skin Institute is also trained in reconstructive surgery, and will usually perform the reconstructive procedure necessary to repair the wound.
+Our Mohs surgeons at Soderstrom Skin Institute are also trained in reconstructive surgery, and will usually perform the reconstructive procedure necessary to repair the wound.
 Some cancers are found in difficult areas like the ears, nose, or eyelids; in such cases our board certified plastic surgeon will assist with the procedure so the patient has the best final cosmetic result.
-A small wound may be allowed to heal on its own, or the wound may be closed in a straight line with stitches.
-Other surgical defects may be best repaired using a skin graft or a flap of adjacent skin.
+A small wound may be allowed to heal on its own, or the wound may be closed in a straight line with stitches.* Other surgical defects may be best repaired using a skin graft or a flap of adjacent skin.